 When someone approaches them for a recommendation, they’re not very likely to offer your company as a suggestion as they’ll have forgotten all about you.
 If you lose any sales through word of mouth this way, it’s a portion of your revenue going straight down the drain.

-Make sure you don’t lose out on revenue by actioning all of the points already mentioned in this blog post right away.
+Make sure you don’t lose out on revenue by actioning all of the points already mentioned in this article right away.
 Then you’ll have a company with a very credible public face and will be able to watch your profits and revenues climb upwards.

 Think of Apple.
 Essentially, Apple's high price point is a result of the strong, reliable brand it has built.
-They are able to charge a premium price because, in the minds of their customers, their product is worth paying more for, more than the many other technology brands out there whose products are at the same level or even better.
+They are able to charge a premium price because, in the minds of their customers, their product is worth paying more for than the many other technology brand out there, despite that fact that they are on the same level or even better.
 You too can attract high-paying customers by initially spending the money needed to create a strong brand identity.